 Between December 2009 and September 2012, I was a Director of Marketing Science with in4mation insights, a market research, analytics and technology company based in Needham, MA.
 My focus with i4i was developing and implementing Bayesian solutions to market research problems.
 While with in4mation insights, major projects I worked on related to sensory science, retail store site location models, pricing models for internet retailers, and portfolio churn models for communications providers.

 My research interests in the past have included statistical genetics, focusing on problems in gene mapping, space-time hierarchical modeling, and statistical computing, dealing mainly with Monte Carlo methods.
-Recent projects have dealt with modeling daily ozone data in the Lake Michigan region, class discovery and classification of tumor samples using gene expression data, the effects of interference in haplotype reconstruction, examining changes in military defensive strategies through point process models, and spatial-temporal nonlinear filtering in Command and Control.
+Past projects have dealt with modeling daily ozone data in the Lake Michigan region, class discovery and classification of tumor samples using gene expression data, the effects of interference in haplotype reconstruction, examining changes in military defensive strategies through point process models, and spatial-temporal nonlinear filtering in Command and Control.